aneoconsulting/ArmoniK.Samples/Samples/SymphonyLike/README.md

 ```

 ### Compile the full solution and publish Server package
+From Visual Studio, Rebuild the solution

-### Deploy packages into mount filesystem
+### Publish package into mount filesystem

-### Configure mount point for local application installation
+### Configure a mount point for local application installation
-Please create /data directory to deposit the package
+Please create /data directory to the deposit the package
 ```bash
 sudo mkdir /data
 ```